-Pursuant to the terms of the Sharon Agreement, Mr. Sharon receives a combined base salary and overtime payment of NIS72,000 per month.
-Mr. Sharon is also entitled to receive an annual cash bonus of up to 35% of the combined salary and overtime payment, based on certain performance factors established and assessed by the Compensation Committee of the Board of Directors of the Company.
+Pursuant to the terms of the Sharon Agreement, Mr. Sharon will receive in 2022 a combined base salary and overtime payment of NIS72,000 per month.
+Mr. Sharon is also entitled to receive an annual cash bonus of up to 35% of the annual combined salary and overtime payment, based on certain performance factors established and assessed by the Compensation Committee of the Board of Directors of the Company.